bc3LC/Sampedro-etal_ESR/README.md

 1. Install `R` here - https://www.r-project.org/
 2. Install `R studio` from here - https://www.rstudio.com/
 3. Download input data from Zenodo
-4. Run the script called `Results_processing` chunk by chunk to generate the figures.
+4. Run the script called `Results_gas_processing.R` chunk by chunk to generate the figures.

 Note that figures are generated for a suite of representative regions.
 The user could easily genearte figures for any of the 32 GCAM regions.